tixxit/optimistic-spec-article/ARTICLE.md

 }
 ```

 Clearly `fromVector` will cost us something.
+We're still doing all the same
+work we were doing before, only now we're also reading the data another 1-2
-We're reading the data twice and constructing
+times and constructing a new array.
-a new array, on top of what we were doing before.
 Let's see how much it hurts.

 ```
 > attempt3/benchmark:benchmark